draperlaboratory/VIBES/resources/exes/thumb-simple-multi/README.md

     make patch

+To run the executable and the patched executable (in qemu):

+    make run.test

+To create reference versions of the executables:

+    make reference

+To patch the reference executable:

+    make patch.reference

-To run in qemu:
+To clean:

-    make test
+    make clean